samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 * `Ctrl + o` will save the changes
 * `Ctrl + x` will close the editor

 You might have noticed that the `rails secrets:setup` command asked you to set up the flag `config.read_encrypted_secrets = true`.
 That's the instruction asking rails to load secrets from the encrypted file.
-You need to add `config.require_master_key = true` to `config/environments/production.rb`.
+So, you need to uncomment `config.require_master_key = true` in the `config/environments/production.rb` file.

 You will also set up the `RAILS_MASTER_KEY` on Heroku environment.
 But that can wait, as the local environment has the master key in the file `master.key` (and that **should not** be included in version control).
 Rails by default adds the file to `.gitignore` for you.

 ### Add Middleware Strategy

 Omniauth has many implementations called strategies.
-This one from Auth0 allows auth0 client to interact with your rails application.
-Add a new file named `auth0.rb` within `config/initializers` folder.
+This one from Auth0 allows the Auth0 client to interact with your Rails application.
+Add a new file named `auth0.rb` within `config/initializers` folder and input the following code:

 ```rb
 # config/initializers/auth0.rb